 4.3.6.9.
-Policy SA08: Site at 321-341 Lee High Road SE12 8RU
+Policy SA06: Site at 321-341 Lee High Road SE12 8RU

-Site Ref 8
+Site Ref 6

 Site Description / Address 321-341 Lee High Road SE12 8RU

 Current Use Car Sales Showroom & Yard

 Mixed-Use

 Proposed Land Use 3 storey building could field 24 flats

 Town Centre use on ground floor of approximately 691 m2 GFA

 Area 0.21

 2057.95

 Ownership Penfolds

 X Ref 539783

 Y Ref 175011

-SA Policy Site at 321-341 Lee High Road SE12 8RU is allocated for mixed-use development.
-Development proposals should consider the following design principles: The site should be permeable.
+SA Policy principles: The site should be permeable.
 Every effort should be made to allow public access to and along the River Quaggy where the river borders this site to allow the River Quaggy Trail, a priority project of this plan, to pass through Lee Green District Town Centre.
 An active frontage should be prioritised on Lee High Road to incorporate appropriate Town Centre Uses (A1-A5, Appropriate B uses; D uses) Opportunity for a distinctive rounded gateway corner development to engender a sense of arrival to the town centre from Lee High Road should be taken.
 Surrounding building lines and scale should be respected and development should respond appropriately with appropriate typologies such as mansion block, town houses or mews houses; Building form, proportions, height, and overall appearance should be considerate towards local character and any new addition should positively contribute to this character.
-Building heights should not exceed adjacent buildings' height and height and bulking should be of human scale per Policy HD2C of this plan; consider the use of upper storey set backs, where appropriate, to reduce any height impacts at street level Shop fronts should be designed to align with the heritage proportions of adjoining shop frontages in a coordinated and uncluttered manner, following council's and this plan's Shop Front Design Guidance.
-Development should respect the existing unit grain and rhythm along Lee High Road; Ground floor units should take be flexible and adaptable to respond to future changing needs, reducing the likelihood of vacant units; This site falls within a proposed conservation area included in this neighbourhood plan.
-As such, special attention should be paid to details like the building facade and its fenestration, articulation of the elevation to provide emphasis of p
+Proposals where building heights do not exceed adjacent buildings will be supported.
+Height and bulking should be of human scale per Policy HD2C of this plan; consider the use of upper storey set backs, where appropriate, to reduce any height impacts at street level Shop fronts should be designed to align with the heritage proportions of adjoining shop frontages in a coordinated and uncluttered manner following council's and this plan's Shop Front Design Guidance.
+Development should respect the existing unit grain and rhythm along Lee High Road; Applicants must demonstrate how the Area Design Guidance found in appendix 1 has been considered in the design and access statement for development proposals within an immediate vicinity of a listed building; Ground floor units should take be flexible and adaptable to respond to future changing needs, reducing the likelihood of vacant units; Development proposals for this site will need to demonstrate that they will not have a detrimental effect on the safety and function of The London Road Ne

 4.3.6.10.
-Policy SA09: Disused Lockup Garages off Burnt Ash Road
+Policy SA07: Disused Lockup Garages off Burnt Ash Road

-Site Ref 9
+Site Ref 7

 Site Description / Address Disused Lockup Garages off Burnt Ash Road

 Current Use Lockup Garages

 Proposed Land Use Residential

-Area 0.02 ha
+Area 0.02 ha 182.57 sqm

-Alea 182.57 sqm

 Ownership Galliard Homes

 X Ref 539907

 Y Ref 174780

 SA Policy The site of the disused lockup garages off Burnt Ash Road is allocated for residential development.
-Development proposals should consider the following design principles: i.
-The development demonstrates how it will not give rise to an unacceptable level of harm to the residential privacy of adjacent properties; ii.
-The development follows a clear design code that considers the restrictive nature of the small site. iii.
-The development creates a positive relationship to the adjacent Leegate development and Carston Close.
+Development proposals should consider the following design principles: The development will demonstrate how it will not give rise to an unacceptable level of harm to the residential amenity such as overlooking Applicants must demonstrate how the Area Design Guidance in Appendix 1 and the Lewisham Small Sites SPD have taken account of the restrictive nature of the small site The development creates a positive relationship to the adjacent Leegate development and Carston Close.

 4.3.6.11.
-Policy SA10: Leegate Shopping Centre
+Policy SA08: Leegate Shopping Centre